Windows Installer, Java Installer, Freeware Installer

 ImportantIf you have an EXE file at your disposal to which you can easily change the version you could use it instead of the "story.txt" file to complete this tutorial.

-1. Creating the original install package.
+1. Create the original install package

 After adding the files to the package it is time to add the auto-update functionality.